dbabbs/xyz-hls/index.md

 *Duration is 3 min*

-This codelab will walk you through combining HERE XYZ and HERE Location Services to create an interactive routing application.
-Using a public data source of [drinking fountains in Seattle](https://data.seattle.gov/Parks-and-Recreation/Seattle-Parks-and-Recreation-GIS-Map-Layer-Shapefi/m78m-bdc6) the user of the application will be able visualize the path from a specified starting location to a drinking fountain location.
+This codelab will walk you through combining [HERE XYZ](https://www.here.xyz/) and [HERE Location Services](https://developer.here.com/documentation) to create an interactive routing application.
+Using a public data source of [drinking fountains in Seattle](https://data.seattle.gov/Parks-and-Recreation/Seattle-Parks-and-Recreation-GIS-Map-Layer-Shapefi/m78m-bdc6), the user of the application will be able visualize the path from a specified starting location to a drinking fountain location.
 The drinking fountain dataset will be stored in an XYZ Space.

 The result of this tutorial will be an interactive map application rendered with [Leaflet](https://leafletjs.com/) and [Tangram](https://github.com/tangrams/tangram).